When A Divorce Decree Needs To Be Changed

 At my practice, Barbara J. Katzenberg, Attorney at Law, I help my clients obtain modifications that reflect substantial changes in their circumstances.
 These modifications can enable my clients to better cope with the evolving financial and family realities they face.

-I help clients throughout Worcester and Massachusetts obtain post-decree modifications in:
+I help clients throughout Worcester County obtain post-decree modifications in:

 - Child support

 - Educational expenses

 - Other financial disputes